dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 }
 ```

-Near the top of `layout` (before iterating through the data) we call `getSortedData` and assign the output to `sortedData`.
+Near the top of function `layout`, before iterating through the data, we call `getSortedData` and assign the output to `sortedData`.

 `getSortedData` uses lodash's `orderBy` function to create a sorted copy of `data`.
-If `state.selectedIndicator` is `'country'` it sorts by the
-`name` property (so the countries are sorted alphabetically).
+If `state.selectedIndicator` is `'country'` it sorts by the `name` property (so the countries are sorted alphabetically).
 Otherwise it sorts using the `sortAccessor` function which extracts the selected indicator value from a data item.
 (This was covered in the Data Manipulation chapter.)

 For example `sortAccessor` might get called with `d` equal to: